realtimefl/Real-Time-Forecast-Port-Everglades/index.md

-<p>3 days of timeseries forecast data has been provided here for LOBO, Sebastian Inlet, North Jetty, Wabasso Beach, and Indialantic Beach stations. </p>

-Timeseries forecast for the following stations.
+3 days of timeseries forecast of waterlevel, salinity, temperature, surface current for the following stations has been provided.
 <ul>
  <li> South Port Everglades(A)</li>
  <li> Port Everglades Inlet(B)</li>